About Us |

 |

-ERT SAR (The Emergency Response Team - Search and Rescue) is an All Hazards International Search and Rescue team specialising in Technical Rescue and Medical response in the immediate aftermath of a disaster.
 We provide missing person search and rescue, especially in the case of high risk missing persons or in hazardous environments such as disasters and waterways.
 We also provide essential support services and enhance our local community resilience and needed surge capacity through a range of services from (emergency and off road) vehicles and transportation to chainsaw and debris removal following a storm

 We were founded on 1st December 2002 in the United Kingdom and are a registered charity.
 We also have a Canadian Team in Ontario, which was formed in December 2010 and the first training started in January 2011.
 We also have satellite hubs and affiliated groups around the world where we use our knowledge, skills, experience and resources to enhance local capacity.